 Kids Invent Stuff

-Taskmaster Education has teamed up with the brilliant YouTube Channel, Kids Invent Stuff, (with the support of the Intellectual Property Office) to challenge children to think outside the box and create wacky inventions that are then brought to life by the Kids Invent Stuff team.
+Taskmaster Education teamed up with the brilliant YouTube Channel, Kids Invent Stuff, (with the support of the Intellectual Property Office) to challenge children to think outside the box and create wacky inventions that are then brought to life by the Kids Invent Stuff team.
+You can try the task yourself as part of the ‘Bathtub’ series of Taskmaster Club and see the winning invention by clicking on the Kids Invent Stuff logo.

 AQUILA